Dr Isaac Koomson

-Mr. Koomson has close to a decade of teaching experience, with graduate level teaching starting from 2011 to date.
-He lectured in the university of Cape Coast, Ghana and proceeded to the University of Professional Studies, Accra (UPSA), Ghana before his PhD Candidature.
+Isaac has close to a decade of teaching experience at the tertiary level.
+He lectured in the university of Cape Coast, Ghana and proceeded to the University of Professional Studies, Accra (UPSA), Ghana.
 He is currently the Lead Economist/Consultant for the Network for Socioeconomic Research and Advancement (NESRA), Accra, Ghana.

 He has consulted for the World Bank and the United Nations University Institute for Natural Resources in Africa (UNU-INRA) and other organisations.

 PhD (Applied Econometrics), UNE; MPhil (Economics) UCC, Ghana.

 Chancellor’s Doctoral Research Medal (12/03/2020)

 D H Drummond Thesis Prize in Economic Studies (2020)

 ECON101: Introductory Microeconomics

 QM162/QM262: Introduction to Business Analytics

 - Financial Economics